• Skip to primary navigation

 Mafia, The Winking Assaine, Stick Limbo for teens and adults, Brown Bear, Brown Bear, Chubby Bunny, I’m Going on a Camping Trip, and Hot Potato for kids are some of the popular games you can play in a group.

-But the most classical ones are champing charades and the dictionary, which are low-prep, high-fun activities.
+But the most classic ones are camping charades and the dictionary, which are low-prep, high-fun activities.

 In charades, you need to write down some actions, movie titles, or phrases on slips of paper and put them in a hat.

-Instead of acting the assigned words or phrases out, you can play dictionary.
-In this game, players form each team draw a picture (their drawing test will be at stake 😃) related to the assigned words or phrases on a sheet of paper.
+Instead of acting out the assigned words or phrases, you can play dictionary.
+In this game, players from each team draw a picture (their drawing test will be at stake 😃) related to the assigned words or phrases on a sheet of paper.

 The other teammates do their best to guess the correct answer by firelight.